 Of the dozens that I have seen over the last 15 or so years, Free Fall was one of the most memorable.
 It was a series of surreal vignettes that kept us talking for days.
 I left the theater scratching my head and wondering.
 My JD didn’t like it at all.
 However, the more we talked about it, the more he liked it.
 A quick Internet search revealed a Variety article which told us that the film was a huge hit in that country and that Hungarian surrealism was really “in” at that moment.

 I have had a few brushes with fame.
 In 2007 Ben Affleck’s directorial debut Gone Baby Gone, premiered at the Music Box Theater with both Ben and his brother Casey, the film’s star appearing for a Q&A session.
 I was lucky enough to go.
 The following year, they screened Danny Boyle’s Slumdog Millionaire.
 Boyle showed up unexpectedly; taking questions about the movie and about filming in India.
-Two years ago, at the closing reception, I met festival founder, Michael Kutza.
+A few years ago, at the closing reception, I met festival founder, Michael Kutza.
 Seconds earlier, there were so many things running through my head.
 I wanted to tell him how much the festival meant to me, but at the moment of meeting, words failed me.
 I was so in awe of this person who started what I have become so passionate about that all I could say was, “Nice to meet you.”

-This year, I saw three documentaries.
+In 2016 I saw three documentaries.
 Two of the three reminded me of something that CIFF is really good at, emphasizing its connection to the city of Chicago.
 The winning Documentary Short was Home of the Brave.
 This tells of the preparations that the home village, in Sweden, of Chicago Blackhawks player Niklas Hjalmarsson made to welcome the Stanley Cup for a one-hour visit.
 It was a lovely, funny film, worthy of the award.
 Sweetest was the conversation overheard between two boys wondering if they too, would get to drink from the Cup, and if Niklas would “kiss the Cup like he kisses a girl”.
 They decided “hopefully” on the first and probably not on the second.

 Strike a Pose tells what happened to the backup dancers on Madonna’s Blonde Ambition tour, who shot to fame, almost literally overnight.
 Before the lights go down, the emcee surprised us by announcing that one of the dancers, Carlton Wilborn, was in the audience.
 This brought clapping and squeals of delight.
 After the film, Wilborn told us that he got his start at Hubbard Street Dance Theater here in Chicago.
 He went on to tell us that even though he has lived in Los Angeles, for 27 years, he said he still tells people that he’s from Chicago, because this is where he learned to face life.
 More clapping.
 Because I couldn’t get any good pictures, I asked him to sign my program.